 - Operate in compliance with specific codes

-- Work with specified metal thicknesses
+- Work with certain metal thicknesses

-- Work with specific types of welds
+- Work with specific kinds of welds

 - Operate in compliance with contract specifications